Home

 Data protection for custom software in Switzerland

-• The revised Data Protection Act (RevDSG) has been in force since September 1, 2023.
+• The revised Data Protection Act (revDSG) has been in force since 1 September 2023.

-Contracts and rights for creating custom software
+Contracts and rights for the creation of custom software

-Procurement of individual software for public administration:
+Procurement of custom software for public administration

 European requirements for custom software